simeononsecurity/simeononsecurity.ch/content/articles/comparing-mobile-app-development-native-vs-hybrid/index.en.md

 2. **Time and Cost**: If you have a limited budget or tight timeline, hybrid app development can be a viable option.
 It allows for faster development, as a single codebase can be used for multiple platforms, reducing costs and time-to-market.

-3. **User Experience**: If providing a seamless user experience is crucial for your app, native development is recommended.
+3. **User Experience**: If providing a smooth user experience is crucial for your app, native development is recommended.
 Native apps align with platform-specific design guidelines, resulting in a familiar and intuitive interface for users.

 4. **Maintenance and Updates**: Consider the long-term maintenance effort and resources required for your app.
 Native apps may require separate updates for each platform, while hybrid apps can be updated once for all platforms.